 Your competition or giveaway goal.

-Give your competition enough time to achieve your goal
+Give yourself enough time to achieve your goal

 Achieving your competition goal means the time, effort and money you’ve invested in your giveaway is returned, so give your competition breathing room to achieve it.